aliakh/demo-java-reflection/article2.md

 * _protected_ members only inside their package or subclasses
 * _public_ members outside their module only if they are declared in an _exported_ package, and the caller module _requires_ their module

-Here are some methods that this class declares:

-* `boolean canAccess(Object obj)` - returns `true` if and only if the caller can access this reflected object
-* `void setAccessible(boolean flag)` - sets the `accessible` flag for this reflected object to the given boolean value and throws `InaccessibleObjectException` if the access control cannot be suppressed
-* `boolean trySetAccessible()` - sets the `accessible` flag for this reflected object to `true` and returns the `true` if the access control is suppressed and `false` otherwise

-Java language access control can be always suppressed by setting the `accessible` flag to `true` only if the caller class and the target class are in the same module.
-If they are in different modules, the access control can be suppressed only if any of the following hold:
+Java language access control can be always suppressed by setting the `accessible` flag to `true` if the caller class and the target class are in the same module.
+If they are in different modules, the access control can be suppressed only if any of the following conditions are met: